 I had seen a picture of him before.
 He was pale-skinned, with mouse brown hair side-swept with a comb.
-Beyond that, semi-formal clothes hang off his scrawny frame, and he wore a sheepish, awkward smile.
+Beyond that, semi-formal clothes hanging off his scrawny frame, and a sheepish, awkward smile.
 Already, I could tell he wasn’t sure of himself.

-Step by step, he walked up the stairs and passed the flower-sparse dirt garden, suitcase bouncing.
+Step by step, he walked up the stairs and pass the flower-sparse dirt garden, his suitcase bouncing.
 He kept his head aimed at his feet.
 Mom remained at the car, grinning at me—

 Finn tripped and landed on his knees, leaving his suitcase to descend the steps like a rubber band ball.